eslammohamedtolba/Financial-Insight-Engine/README.md

     ```

 6.  **Prepare Data and Fine-Tune Model (CRITICAL STEP)**
     You must run the provided Jupyter Notebooks in order.
-This will download the financial data, create the necessary database indexes, and fine-tune the Llama 3 model.
+This process downloads financial data, builds the retrieval databases, and creates the local language model.

-    - **Prepare Data:**
+    - **Prepare Retrieval Databases:**
-    Open and run all cells in `Data/"Financial Data Analysis Preparation.ipynb"`.
+       Open and run all cells in `Data/Financial Data Analysis Preparation.ipynb`.
 This will create the ChromaDB vector store and the BM25 retriever file.

-    - **Fine-Tune the Model:**
+    - **Fine-Tune the Language Model:**
-    Open and run all cells in `Data/"Finetune_Llama3_Financial_Analysis.ipynb"`.
-This will create the `Data/complete_finetuned_model` directory, which is required by the application.
+       Open and run all cells in `Data/Fine-Tuning_Phi-3_for_Financial_QA_with_Unsloth.ipynb`.
+This will create the `Data/phi3_finetuned_model` directory, which is required by the application.

 7.  **Launch the application**
     Ensure all setup steps are complete and your Docker containers are running.